step-security-bot/mpg/docs/index.md

 === "Signatures"

+    Binary checksums are signed with my [GPG key](https://github.com/mcornick.gpg).

     !!!
 Note

-        Signatures are an ongoing experiment.
+        Container signatures are an ongoing experiment.
 They might be broken.
 Do not depend on them (or, really, on mpg) for mission-critical things.

-    Binary checksums and container manifests are signed with [Cosign](https://docs.sigstore.dev/cosign/overview/).
-The certificate needed to verify binary checksums can be found in each release.
+    Container manifests are signed with [Cosign](https://docs.sigstore.dev/cosign/overview/).
 The signatures are created with Cosign's "keyless" mode, which requires setting `COSIGN_EXPERIMENTAL=1` when using Cosign versions prior to 2.0.0:

     ```bash
     env COSIGN_EXPERIMENTAL=1 cosign verify ghcr.io/mcornick/mpg